opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 field1 AS my_field, field2  # Renaming field1 as my_field and select field2
 ```

-Select field literal is the simplier form of select expression.
-It takes a field literal that must be returns in the result.
+A select field literal is the simplest form of select expression.
+It takes a field literal that must be returned in the result.
 It also accepts the special character `*` to select all fields (it is the default behaviour).

 <aside>
-If a select expression is used in conjunction with a group by clause, then selected field literal must be in the group by clause
+If a select expression is used in conjunction with a `group by` clause, the selected field literal must be in the `group by` clause.
 </aside>

 <div class=“clearfix”></div>
-### Include and exclude
+### Include and exclude functions

 > Example of include/exclude
 ```plain-text